About Our Community

 Partnering with the Local Neighborhood Community

-Every few months, we hold a major event here at Emeritus at Brea – a Memorial Day Barbeque, Father’s Day Cookout, Chamber mixers, among many others.
+Every few months, we hold a major event here at Brookdale Brea – a Memorial Day Barbeque, Father’s Day Cookout, Chamber mixers, among many others.
 The public, including any home health or medical professional, is always invited to join us.
 In addition, healthcare providers from the Brea area come into our community each week to provide information sessions designed specifically to help enrich the lives of seniors, focusing on such topics as fall prevention or how to protect yourself from heart disease.

 The first thing most people notice when they walk into our dining room is all the conversation and socializing going on!
 Part of this comes from our assigned seating program, in which residents sit with people who share common interests at each meal.
 We find that this approach helps create strong bonds of friendship.
 Of course, it’s flexible; should a resident wish to move to a new table, that’s just fine.